Full Sail Ministries

 VISION: To assist pastors in small barrio churches of Costa Rica, develop strong church leaders to disciple others in the community, and to build the local church into a dependable and reliable resource to the community.
 This will be done by mentoring of the pastors and their church leaders, providing equipment and education materials, and offering financial assistance where possible.

-Pastor Carlos and Maria Yalmar near Tablato, Sardinal, Costa Rica
+Pastor Carlos and Maria Yalmar near Tablazo, Sardinal, Costa Rica

 Pastor Yalmar and his wife Maria lead the small church near the Lakeside School.
 They have built their worship shelter from their own funds, and own other property to develop as funds become available.
 We hope to find monthly support to fund this pastor and his great program well into the future!